surprisingb/zabbix-kafka/README.md

 There are some discovery rules in order to automatically discover some informations.
 By default, the metrics related to the *__consumer_offset* topic won't be picked up.
 You can enable it by removing the `{#JMXTOPIC}` Macro filter in the related discovery rules.

+## Consumers, Producers, ...

+At the moment, this template is for broker metrics only.
+If you want to include metrics from consumers, procuders, etc etc, you're free to put up a merge request.